U.S. Route 98 in Florida: Chassahowitzka through Polk County

 US 98 continues to overlap SR 50A and US 41 through downtown Brooksville, then makes a sharp right turn off of US 41 onto East Jefferson Street near the May-Stringer House and former Rogers Christmas House.
 The US 98-SR 50A concurrency continues through the eastern terminus of SR 50A into the west end of a concurrency with SR 50 and hidden route 700, which US 98 becomes concurrent with once again.
 From there, the speed limit increases to 60 miles per hour as US 98/SR 50 runs southeast through farmland and wooded swampland, then turns straight east again when it runs between a pair of lakebeds before the intersection with CRs 484 and 541.
 At that point, the road moves up and down a series of hills but first passes by communities such as Rolling Acres and Hill 'n Dale.
 The hills continue along the road, but along more farms and sparsely populated areas, along with at least one church and later a trailer park.
-Entering the unincorporated community of Ridge Manor West, the road approaches some hotels, gas stations and restaurants serving motorists and tourists on Interstate 75.
+Entering the unincorporated community of Ridge Manor West, commercial development designed primarily for travelers begins to dot the landscape as it approaches the interchange with Interstate 75 at exit 301.
 US 98-SR 50 is the only interchange along I-75 in Hernando County, and the left-turn lanes leading to the on-ramps are notoriously short.
 Directly east of I-75 is a development that shares the community's namesake as well as one shopping center.